-Most people only recently began hearing about the Azores Islands, and that is because of the recent tourism boom that has hit the region.
-The Azores, which comprise of nine islands are located in the Mid-Atlantic Ocean; 1500km off the coast of Portugal.
+Most people only recently began hearing about the Azores Islands, and that is because of the recent tourism boom that has struck the region.
+The Azores, which comprise of nine islands, is located in the Mid-Atlantic Ocean; 1500km off the coast of Portugal.
 These breathtaking islands were uninhabited until they were discovered by the Portuguese in the 15th century.
-One of the privileges of growing up in such a pristine environment was the many benefits of outdoor activities that always draw people outside.
+One of the privileges of growing up in such a pristine environment was the many benefits of outdoor activities that invariably lure people outside.
 Sao Miguel, the largest and most populated of the nine islands, is a gift to anyone looking to explore the magnificent flora and fauna that exists here.
-A photographer’s dream, the many unique settings, and backdrops of the Azorean landscape are only one reason why the region is continuously being recognized for its gorgeous natural environment.
-A favorite among travel writers from Conde Nest, Travel and Leisure, National Geographic, and many more, the experience felt when visiting the Azores is one that you only feel when traveling in certain parts of the world.
+A photographer’s dream, the many unique settings, and the backdrops of the Azorean landscape are only one reason why the region is continuously being acknowledged for its captivating natural environment.
+A favorite among travel writers from Conde Nest, Travel and Leisure, National Geographic, and many more, the experience felt when visiting the Azores is one that you only feel when traveling in particular parts of the world.
 This island is one of those places.

-The countrysides are filled with green pastures and grazing cows and sheep while the farmers tend to their herds.
-The coffee shops, bakeries, and fruit markets are busy with the young ladies gathering the fresh made bread and cheeses for lunch.
+The countryside is filled with green pastures and grazing cows, goats, and sheep while the farmers tend to their herds.
+The coffee shops, bakeries, and fruit markets are busy with the young ladies gathering freshly made bread and cheeses for lunch.
 It is prevalent as a predominantly agriculture-based society.
-Many farmers and fishermen wake up early to go to work, return home for lunch, and then go back to work, common throughout Europe.
+Many farmers and fishermen wake up early to go to work, return home for lunch, and then go back to work, which is common throughout Europe.
 It is here on the island of Sao Miguel that exists the Cha Gorreana tea plantation; it’s the only location of its kind in Europe.
 A 19th-century family-owned and operated tea plantation, it is here you can come and enjoy the many flavors of natural, pesticides free grown teas that they grow and process right on-site at the factory.

 There are countless restaurants and bed and breakfasts on the island, and this is where you want to get a taste of authentic Azorean cooking.
-The meat and seafood are always fresh since this is a region with more cattle than people and produces a very high quality, organic, and grass-fed product to the consumer.
-I would recommend the seafood.
+The meat and seafood are always fresh since this is a region with more cattle than people and produces a very high quality, organic, and grass-fed product for the consumer.
+I would recommend seafood.
 You can ask to see the locally caught fish of the day where it will be presented to you or ask your server for the daily specials.
 The chefs and cooks are outstanding, and it is always a pleasure dining out in the Azores as the food is excellent and affordable.
-However, the service is not the best, and you can tell many of the servers are not the fastest at their job, but it is the island lifestyle after all.